TensorNet: Cartesian Tensor Representations for Efficient Learning of Molecular Potentials: Experiments and results

 \textbf{Computational cost.} We found that TensorNet exhibits high computational efficiency, even higher than an equivariant model using Cartesian vectors such as the Equivariant Transformer \cite{et} in some cases.
 We provide inference times for single molecules with varying numbers of atoms in Table 6, and in Table 7 we show training steps per second when training on the ANI1x data set, containing molecules with up to 63 atoms.

-For molecules containing up to $\sim$200 atoms, TensorNet 1L and 2L are faster or similar when compared to the ET, even when its number of message passing layers is reduced (ET optimal performance for MD17 was achieved with 6 layers), meaning that energy and forces on these molecules can be predicted with rMD17 state-of-the-art TensorNet models with a lower or similar computational cost than the reduced ET.
+For molecules containing up to $\sim$200 atoms, TensorNet 1L and 2L are faster or similar when compared to the ET, even when its number of message passing layers is reduced (ET optimal performance for MD17 was achieved with 6 layers, found to be one of the fastest neural network potentials in the literature \cite{et,bench}), meaning that energy and forces on these molecules can be predicted with rMD17 state-of-the-art TensorNet models with a lower or similar computational cost than the reduced ET.
 For larger molecules with thousands of atoms, TensorNet 2L becomes significantly slower.
 However, TensorNet 1L, which still exhibits remarkable performance on rMD17 (see Table 1), performs on par the reduced ET in terms of speed even for Factor IX, containing 5807 atoms.
 For training on ANI1x, TensorNet 1L and 2L are faster or comparable to the ET up to a batch size of 64, being the speed for the 2L model being significantly slower for a batch size of 128.
 Nevertheless, the model with 1 interaction layer is still comparable to the reduced ET.
-Also, epoch times for aspirin rMD17, with a batch size of 8, are 4 s, 6 s and 8 s for 0L, 1L, and 2L, respectively, on a single NVIDIA Titan V.

 TensorNet's efficiency is given by properties that are in contrast to state-of-the-art equivariant spherical models.
 In particular, the use of Cartesian representations allows one to manipulate full tensors or their decomposition into scalars, vectors, and tensors at one's convenience, and Clebsch-Gordan tensor products are substituted for simple 3x3 matrix products.
 As detailed in the model's architecture, state-of-the-art performance can be achieved by computing these matrix products after message aggregation (that is, at the node level) and using full tensor representations, without having to individually compute products between different irreducible components.
+When considering an average number of neighbors per atom $M$ controlled by the cutoff radius and the density, given that matrix products are performed after aggregation over neighbors, these do not scale with $M$.
+This is in contrast to spherical models, where tensor products are computed on edges, and therefore display a worse scaling with the number of neighbors $M$, that is, a worse scaling when increasing the cutoff radius at fixed density.
 Also, the use of higher-order many-body messages or many message-passing steps is not needed.